syd-stokes/cs411-fall-2024/README.md

   - Comprehensive movie catalog management tools, allowing users to add, delete, and retrieve movies with various filtering and sorting options.
   - A highly interactive watchlist management system for adding, removing, reordering, and playing movies.
   - Dynamic API interactions to fetch movie details, generate leaderboards based on ratings or watch counts, and retrieve personalized recommendations.

-This application serves as a centralized hub for users to maintain and explore their movie collections while offering seamless interaction with external movie databases for highly detailed data.
-It combines the flexibility of backend tools with dynamic data visualization, making it a powerful resource for movie enthusiasts!
+Overall, this application serves as a centralized hub for users to maintain and explore their movie collections while offering seamless interaction with external movie databases for highly detailed data.

 ---